 (L) TRENT PARK – The posh London mansion where 59 captured German generals had nearly open access with every word spoken secretly recorded.

 Includes numerous photos – most never-before seen.
-The 355-page hard-cover book will be released March 1, 2019.
+The 355-page hard-cover book is available at Barnes & Noble, Amazon, and select bookstores.

 ULTRA – THE SECRET OF THE CENTURY Along with the Manhattan Project, STATION X or Bletchley Park and its war-winning breaking of the ENIGMA cypher machine (shown here with a front-line German signals unit) were the major secrets of World War Two.
 In preparation for the 1997 feature, the first to be written about Bletchley and it war-winning secret, I visited and photographed the the lonely “huts” and the hulking mansion.
 I was in the presence of history and felt it deeply, but for most of the day I was also the only visitor.
 It was little-known then, but fast forward to the present day and witness its conversion into one of the world’s most unique indoor and outdoor museums.